varigence/docs/bimlflex/getting-started/configuring-the-bimlflex-environment.md

 ## Database updates

-The database definitions are updated as part of new version of BimlFlex.
-Use the installer to upgrade any existing databases.
+The database definitions are updated as part of new versions of BimlFlex.
+Use the installer to upgrade these databases.